Gazan zookeeper takes to social media to sell lion cubs

-Muhammad Ahmad Jumaa wrote in a Facebook post that he was offering the cubs for $5,000 each.
+Muhammad Ahmad Jumaa wrote in a Facebook post that he was selling the cubs for $5,000 each, and that the profits would go towards taking care of the pride of lions in the zoo.